SwissWoodSolutions/swisswoodsolutions.github.io/en/about.md

     materials, chemical synthesis and physical chemistry of interfaces.
     Prior to his engagement at Swiss Wood Solutions, Munish Chanana led the group of Hierarchical Nano-Bio Materials at the Institute for Building Materials at ETH Zurich.
-In addition, he is engaged as a reviewer of numerous scientific journals.
+Munish Chanana is Co-founder of Swiss Wood Solutions and, as Head of R\&D, develops new physicochemical modification approaches of wood.

     <chanana@swisswoodsolutions.ch>